Updated May 16, 2026§ For Vehicles

 What's the difference between GPS fix and cellular fix on TK905?

-GPS fix uses satellite triangulation for 5-meter accuracy.
-Cellular fix uses cell tower triangulation for 50-1000 meter accuracy.
-The TK905 falls back to cellular fix when GPS is unavailable.
-The app shows the precision level; sub-50-meter accuracy means GPS, larger means cellular fallback.
+GPS fix uses satellite triangulation for the TK905's manufacturer-listed 10m accuracy.
+Cellular fix uses tower-based positioning and is much less precise.
+The TK905 falls back to cellular fix when GPS is unavailable, and the app's precision indicator helps separate the two modes.

 Does cold weather affect GPS signal acquisition?